aldert23/zsh-config/readme.md

 go to the terminal settings and change the font to fira code nerd font

-restart the terminal and walk trouch the confige and then ur done.
+restart the terminal and walk trouch the config and then your done.

 Enjoy